Fernandel: Biography

 Fernandel died from lung cancer and is buried in the Cimetière de Passy, Paris, France.

 Family

-He had two daughters, Josette (1926) and Janine (1930), and son Franck (1935).
+He had two daughters, Josette (1926) and Janine (1930), and a son Franck (1935).
 His son, known as Franck Fernandel, became an actor and a singer.
 Franck acted alongside his father in two films, Gilles Grangier's L'Âge ingrat and Georges Bianchi's En avant la musique.